About Bora Bora, French Polynesia

 Moti Pitu Uu Uta: The islet is the private property of Sofitel Bora Bora Marara Beach and Private Island Resort.
 It is easily visible on the northwestern side of Matira Point from the lagoon.

-Fitiiu Point: Fitiiu Point offers visitors a good vantage point to see Mt.
+Fitiiu Point: Fitiiu Point allows visitors a good vantage point to see Mt.
 Otemamu as well as the Te Ana Opea Cave.
 There are also two American guns which can be seen from a large black boulder.

 Marae Tainapa: This is an archaeological site located on the hillside before the Brasserie de Tahiti.
 Finding the entrance is not an easy task, so visitors have to be keen to spot the opening.